ungaaaabungaaa/WooCommerce-Distance-Rate-Shipping-Multi-Location-Google-Distance-Matrix/README.md

 ## Summary

-The plugin dynamically calculates shipping rates based on proximity to the nearest store during checkout, providing users with customized shipping options tailored to their location.
+The Scripts dynamically calculates shipping rates based on proximity to the nearest store during checkout, providing users with customized shipping options tailored to their location.